barricklab/ostir/README.md

 ## Open Source Translation Initiation Rates

-`OSTIR` (open source Translation Initiation of Ribosomes) is an open source Python package that integrates RNA spacing considerations and the ViennaRNA software suite to perform free energy calculations for binding events involved during protein translation initiation.
+`OSTIR` (Open Source Translation Initiation of Ribosomes) is an open source Python package that integrates RNA spacing considerations and the ViennaRNA software suite to perform free energy calculations for binding events involved during protein translation initiation.
 This work is